MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 1. When deployment is complete, you'll be able to go to the resource.

 >[!NOTE]
->- Resource instance rules for Fabric workspaces can only be created through ARM templates.
+>- Resource instance rules for Fabric workspaces can only be created through ARM templates or PowerShell.
 Creation through the Azure portal is not supported.
 >- The subscriptionId "00000000-0000-0000-0000-000000000000" must be used for the Fabric workspace resourceId.
 >- You can get the workspace id for a Fabric workspace through its address bar URL.